aspose-words/Aspose.Words-API-References-Tutorials/english/net/basic-conversions/doc-to-docx/_index.md

 To convert a DOC file to DOCX using Aspose.Words for .NET, you can follow these steps:

-Install Aspose.Words for .NET: Begin by downloading and installing Aspose.Words for .NET from the official website or via NuGet.
+Install Aspose.Words for .NET: Begin by downloading and installing Aspose.Words for .NET from the [Aspose.Releases](https://releases.aspose.com/words/net/) or via NuGet.

 Load the DOC file: Use the Document class to load the DOC file into memory.